amajai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - sets the permission to the file `hello` to owner (no permission at all), group (no permission at all) and other users (all the permissions).

 9-John_Doe - sets the mode of the file `hello` to this `-rwxr-x-wx`.

+10-mirror_permissions - sets the mode of the file `hello` the same as `olleh`’s mode.